 The WNC Nature Center is another great place to visit, especially if your kid loves animals!
 There’s a nearby playground as well.

-Asheville Tourists Minor League baseball team
+Asheville Tourists Minor League Baseball Team

 One of our favorite things to do in the spring and summer is watch our local minor league baseball team, the Asheville Tourists.

 While it’s nearly impossible that we get through all 9 innings with the kids (we’re lucky if we get through 3) it’s fun to spend any amount of time there.
 You can walk up to the stadium on the day of the game and get tickets for less than $8.
-Many of the games offer promotions or a special theme — like Family Fun Day or Doggies at the Diamond — so check the schedule ahead of time.

 These baby noise canceling headphones are a great choice if you are worried about the noise level at a sporting event or concert!